The pilot episode of Black Books is called “Cooking The Books”.

 Bernard’s big struggleground is the fight between him and the thugs, which he picks deliberately.
 This is your classic ‘big struggle scene’.

-We don’t see the Mormons’ big struggle, but we do see Bernard drunk and saying goodbye to them, so we can assume this is their big struggleground.
+We don’t see the Mormons’ battle, but we do see Bernard drunk and saying goodbye to them, so we can assume this is their big struggleground.
 The looks on their faces show that they are rather taken aback by whatever has just preceded the arrival of our camera.

 Bernard works out that the Jesus figure who he has woken up to is an accountant.
 He realises he can just get him to do his accounts (and also ask him for a wine and a sandwich with a pickle.)